vczh2/awesome-java-note-cn/README.md

 # Java-Note

 ## Introduction
-Welcome to the Java journey!
+Have a cup of Java here!

 ## Menu